-Spiritual coaches work to address covid-19, other health disparities
+Peer coaches work to address covid-19, other health disparities in Baltimore

 Then, Moore said, the coaches will continue to use that motivation to keep people on track, working with individuals or groups for months or longer.

-Rev. Grey Maggiano, rector of Memorial Episcopal Church, said he’s struck by the disparities that exist just blocks apart near his church.
-He believes a spiritual-based coaching team could make a big impact in the West Baltimore neighborhood where he lives and works — beyond the pandemic.
+The Rev. Grey Maggiano, rector of Memorial Episcopal, said he’s struck by the disparities that exist just blocks apart near his church.
+He said a spiritually based coaching team could make a big impact in the West Baltimore neighborhood where he lives and works — beyond the pandemic.

 “Whenever grant money is released around a crisis, often the money disappears when the crisis goes away,” he said.
-“Here we’re trying to build a network of peer coaches who can continue to provide resources and support that can be activated when something else happens but also has continuing resources.”
+“Here, we’re trying to build a network of peer coaches who can continue to provide resources and support that can be activated when something else happens but also has continuing resources.”

 Much of the program is being done on a volunteer basis, with Maggiano looking for small grants to pay some additional speakers during training and produce public service announcements.